brianjrmo/Tick2Candle_Dataflow/Readme.md

 <p>Flow: Tick Data(raw) --> GCP Pub/Sub --> GCP Dataflow --> GCP BigQuery</p>
 <h2>Three components:</h2>
 <h4>1.
 Generate tick data</h4>
-   This part mimic the gernation of tick data by using Metatrader 4 platform.
-It will generate csv file with following format in 1.3.
-Other source of tick data also good, as long as cmply with output.<br>
+   This part mimic the gernation of tick data by using Metatrader 4(MT4) platform.
+It will generate csv file with format in 1.3.
+Other source of tick data also good, as long as comply with output.<br>

 <ul>
 <li>
-1.1 MetaTrader 4 (MT4)<br>
+1.1 MT4<br>
     To download and install MT4 from:<br>
     https://www.fxcm.com/ca/platforms/metatrader-4/download/<br>
 </li>